Originally published on: March 29, 2019.

-Quick way to determine the most suitable for your needs
+A quick way to determine the most suitable for your needs

 If price is a major factor…

-SpaceClaim is a good choice.
+QUICKSURFACE is a good choice.

 If you already have SOLIDWORKS…

-XTract3D is the best option as you don’t need to learn another software.
+Mesh2Surface for SOLIDWORKS is the best option as you don’t need to learn another software.

 If you already have Rhino3D…